 We are a retailer of manufacturers' branded items and are thereby dependent on the availability of key products and brands.
-Our top three vendors accounted for over 70% of our total inventory purchases during Fiscal 2016.
+Our top three vendors accounted for over 80% of our total inventory purchases during Fiscal 2017.
 Our business is dependent upon close relationships with vendors and our ability to purchase brand name merchandise at competitive prices.
 As a retailer, we cannot control the supply, design, function or cost of many of the products we offer for sale.
 Moreover, certain merchandise that is in high demand may be allocated by vendors based upon the vendors' internal criteria, which is beyond our control.

 As a result, our sales could decline if we are not provided with a sufficient allocation of high demand merchandise from one or more of our key vendors or if the vendor's merchandise were to decline in quantity, quality or desirability to our customers.
-Our profits could decline if we are unable to pass along any increases in the cost of brand merchandise from our key vendors.
+Our profits could decline if we are unable to pass along any increases in the cost of brand merchandise from our key vendors, including costs resulting from higher tariffs or taxes on imported merchandise.
 In addition, many of our vendors provide us with return privileges, volume purchasing allowances and cooperative advertising such that any changes to such benefits could have an adverse effect on our business.